belowyn/modified-inf3121-project1/README.md

 # modified-inf3121-project1
 Modified code for project 1 in INF3121

-Written by Lars Solem & Øystein Røysland Sørlie
+Written by Lars Solem & Ã˜ystein RÃ¸ysland SÃ¸rlie
+larssole & oysterso

 All files modified other then Player.java